Tuvan throat singing: Khorekteer

 Khorekteer refers to the "chest voice".
 This is the voice that throat singers use when using khoomei, kargyraa, or any other harmonic-inducing style.
 The term can also be used to refer to all styles of Tuvan throat singing, much like khoomei.
 It can also refer to the feeling of chest resonance or pressure that one experiences when throat singing.
 Khorekteer is often used as a launching pad into the khoomei, sygyt, or kargyraa styles of throat singing.

+Ethnomusicologist Zoya Kyrgys, on the other hand, defines the term khorekteer as a designation for all Tuvan throat singing.

 Khoomei

-The most popular style of Tuvan throat singing is known as khoomei (or khöömei, in Cyrillic: хөөмей).
+The most popular style of throat singing is known as khoomei (or khöömei, in Cyrillic: хөөмей).
+The term hömey or kömey means 'throat' and 'larynx' in various Turkic languages.

 Khoomei is traditionally a softer sounding style, with the fundamental (or drone) usually in the low-mid to midrange of the singer's normal voice.
 In this style, usually two or three harmonics can be heard between one and two octaves above the fundamental.
 In khoomei, the abdomen is fairly relaxed, and there is less tension on the larynx than in other styles.
 Pitch is manipulated through a combination of movements of the lips, throat, tongue or jaw.

 Singing in this style gives the impression of wind swirling among rocks.

 The term khoomei is also used as a generic term to designate all throat singing techniques in this region.